Streptozocin is a type of chemotherapy drug. It is also known as Zanosar.

 Streptozocin is a type of chemotherapy drug called a nitrosourea.
 It works by sticking to one of the DNA strands of the cancer cell so the cell can't divide into 2 new cells.

-You usually have streptozocin for 5 days every 6 weeks.
-Or for 5 days every 3 weeks.
+You usually have streptozocin once a day for the first 5 days of your cycle.
 Each treatment takes between 30 minutes and 4 hours.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.